TrellixVulnTeam/Quotelify-App_5REO/README.md

 * CSS - which was used to style the web pages.

 * JavaScript - Which was used to make the web pages interactive with the client-side and server-side, and provide accurate feedback as required by the       clients.
+* TypeScript - Which is a programming language that builds on JavaScript, giving you better tooling at any scale

 ## Reference